 We were taking some photos of ourselves, the port, and the boat when three Korean guys came to us.
 “Can you take our picture?” one of them asked.
 I took their camera and they posed with their fingers sporting the peace sign.
 They thanked us and we were on our way.

 Okay, honestly, the boat looked pretty scary when I first looked at it.
-And it looked even more scary when I saw the wooden walkway swinging wildly because of the waves.
-Then, as I was thinking about possible scenarios should the waves knock me off the walkway, an old lady with a big shopping bag and a pocketbook crossed the walkway ever so cooly like she was walking on a perfectly stable slab of concrete.
+And it looked even more scary when I saw the wooden walkway swinging wildly every time the boat rocked.
+Then, as I was thinking about possible scenarios should the waves knock me off the walkway, an old lady with a big shopping bag and a pocketbook crossed the walkway ever so coolly like she was walking on a perfectly stable slab of concrete.
 She was a pro!

 The cute walkway.
-It’s like walking the plank.
-Hehe.
+It’s like walking the plank, yo!

 I realized that it was kinda easy when I was finally able to get to the boat.
-It was really just a matter of timing.
+It’s really just a matter of timing.
 We sat near the back part of the boat near the rest rooms.
 Strangely, I didn’t feel nervous at all.
 I’ve heard stories about the crazy waves in the seas between Cebu and Camotes, but they never really crossed my mind when we were there.
-Despite the wooden parts, the boat looked really strong and kickin!
+Despite the wooden parts, the boat looked really strong and kicking!

 Harry and his new friends!

 The boat left at exactly 12:30.
-Based on my estimates, more than half of the people on the boat were tourists.
+Based on my estimate, more than half of the people on the boat were tourists.
 The trip was one and a half hours long.
-So, if you get bored easily, a pocketbook or a PSP should come in handy.
+So, if you get bored easily, a pocketbook or a PSP, or a fully-charged phone should come in handy.
 I saw that old lady joyfully finishing her pocketbook on the way to Camotes.
 She was awesome!

-A foreign dude.
-He was with his wife.
+A foreign dude traveling to Camotes with his Cebuana wife.

 As soon as the boat left Danao, Harry and I started asking around for directions and suggestions.
-We asked one old guy (who was part of the crew) how we could get to the resort and he started talking about why we shouldn’t ride their competitor’s boat.
+We asked one old guy (who was part of the crew) how we could get to the resort.
+Instead of answering our question, he started talking about why we shouldn’t ride their competitor’s boat.
 Harry and I were like, Okay!

 We spent the rest of the trip dozing off and taking pictures of each other.
 What else was there to do?
-Hehehe.
+Hehe.